ministryofjustice/hmpps-spring-boot-sqs/README.md

 ## Overview

 We have many services that use AWS SQS queues and various patterns for managing queues have evolved over time.
-These patterns have been duplicated widely and thus are subject to the usual problems associated with a lack of DRY such as drift, the proliferation of 'boilerplate' code and some over-complicated configuration (particularly around testing).
+These patterns have been duplicated widely and thus are subject to the usual problems associated with a lack of DRY such as code drift and the proliferation of 'boilerplate' code.

 This library is intended to capture the most common patterns and make them easy to distribute among other projects.
 The goal is to provide various queue management and configuration tasks 'out of the box'.

 ## How To Use This Library

 Find the latest published version of the library by searching on Maven Central for `hmpps-spring-boot-sqs`.
+(If you can't find the version mentioned in `/lib/build.gradle.kts` please be patient, it takes a few hours to publish to Maven Cental).

 Add the following dependency to your Gradle build script: